Integer matrices with a given characteristic polynomial and multiplicative dependence of matrices: Introduction

 \subsection{Matrices with a given characteristic polynomial}

-Some of our estimates depend on the quality of an upper bound on the number $R_{n}(H;f)$ of matrices $A \in \cM_n\(\Z; H\)$ with a given characteristic polynomial $f \in \Z[X]$, which is of course a question of independent interest.
+Motivated by various applications, including studying the multiplicative structure of matrices as described below, we obtain an upper bound on the number $R_{n}(H;f)$ of matrices $A \in \cM_n\(\Z; H\)$ with a given characteristic polynomial $f \in \Z[X]$, defined as $f(X) = \det(XI_n - A)$, which is of course a question of independent interest.

 In the case when $f \in \Z[X]$ is a monic irreducible polynomial, Eskin, Mozes and Shah~\cite{EMS} have given an asymptotic formula for a variant $\widetilde R_{n} (H;f)$ of $R_{n} (H;f)$, where the matrices are ordered by the $L_2$-norm rather than by the $L_\infty$-norm, but this should not be very essential and plays no role in our context as we are only interested in upper bounds for $R_{n} (H;f)$.
 Namely, by~\cite[Theorem~1.3]{EMS},